-The good news is that Grace Cottage has two of these therapists on staff.
-Abby Abbott and Cindy Kenyon can provide the gentle massage known as “lymphatic drainage,” and they can teach patients various techniques for living with this condition with the least discomfort possible.
+The good news is that Grace Cottage has a therapists on staff.
+Cindy Kenyon can provide the gentle massage known as “lymphatic drainage,” and teach patients various techniques for living with this condition with the least discomfort possible.

 Lymphedema is caused when there is a blockage in the lymphatic system, a series of lymph nodes and vessels that carry fluid through the body to remove impurities and infections.
 When lymph nodes are removed or damaged, it’s common for the lymphatic fluid to build up, causing swelling.

 In the earliest stage, Lymphedema may be experienced as a swollen limb that feels heavy, with skin that feels tight.
 It’s important to consult your medical provider at this stage because many things can cause swelling.